ratatui/ratatui-website/src/tutorial/counter-async-app/async-event-stream.md

 }
 ```

-### `CancellationToken`
+### `CancellationToken` and `tokio`'s `select!`

+We can make some improvements to our `EventHandler` now.
+First, we want to be able to start and stop
+our tokio task on request.
+This is useful if we want to implement signal handler support in our
-We want to use a `CancellationToken` to stop the tokio task on request.
+Ratatui application.
+We can use a `CancellationToken` to stop the tokio task, and spawn a new task
+when we need to start on up.

-[`tokio`'s `select!` macro](https://tokio.rs/tokio/tutorial/select) allows us to wait on multiple
+Next, we can use [`tokio`'s `select!` macro](https://tokio.rs/tokio/tutorial/select) which allows us
-`async` computations and returns when a single computation completes.
+to wait on multiple `async` computations and returns when a single computation completes.

-Here's what the completed `EventHandler` code now looks like:
+Here's what the completed `EventHandler` code with these two features:

 ```rust,no_run,noplayground
 use anyhow::Result;